SYLLABUS: ENG 101/ENA 101 (FALL II/SPRING II)

 Students are not permitted to use A.I. to write their assignments for them.
 Students MAY (and probably should) use A.I. as a tool to help them generate ideas and suggest outlines for papers.
 A.I. can also provide feedback by analyzing drafts of papers for content, grammar, and style.

 If you engage in plagiarism, I will almost certainly find out – so please don’t.
-I have also become very good at recognizing A.I. generated writing, and A.I. is not capable of incorporating secondary sources into its writing (yet), which is a requirement for your research paper.
+I have also become very good at recognizing A.I. generated writing, and A.I. is not capable of incorporating secondary sources into its writing (yet), which is a requirement for all your major assignments.

 The only way to become a better writer is to practice.
 If you put an effort into this class, you will improve as a writer and have the best chance of passing the course with a good grade.